cymed/teksi_hooks/README.md

+# teksi_hooks

-A lightweight capability-based hook framework for the TEKSI ecosystem.
+A lightweight capability-based framework for implementing TEKSI workflows.

 ## Overview

-teksi_hooks provides a generic mechanism for loading and executing Python hooks at runtime.

-Hooks are regular Python files that implement a small contract consisting of:

-- Hook metadata
-- Required capabilities
-- A single execution method

-Applications provide capabilities through a `HookContext`, allowing hooks to access services without creating dependencies on specific implementations.
+`teksi_hooks` provides reusable building blocks for rights evaluation, validation, configuration parsing, hook execution and capability-based dependency injection.

+The framework is intentionally domain-agnostic and does not depend on QGIS, PostgreSQL, INTERLIS, wastewater models or any specific application.

+Applications compose the framework by providing capabilities and concrete implementations for deployment-specific concerns.

 ## Features

-- Dynamic hook loading
+- Dynamic hook loading and execution
-- Contract validation
 - Capability-based dependency injection
-- Isolated hook execution
+- Rights and permission modelling
+- Validation framework with findings and severity levels
+- Configuration-driven workflows
+- Parser and resolver infrastructure
-- Extensible architecture
+- Extensible identifier types (`Oid`)
-- GPL2 compatible
+- Domain-independent architecture
 - No dependency on QGIS
 - No dependency on PostgreSQL
-- No dependency on TEKSI domain models
+- No dependency on specific TEKSI business models

-## Example Hook
+## Core Concepts

+### Hooks

+Hooks implement workflows and extension points.

 ```python
 from teksi_hooks.hook import (